deepaksithu/Data_Visualization_with_Tableau_Notes/README.md

 ## Contribute
 Any bugs, requests, feedback, pull requests etc. are welcome!
 For any major changes, please open an issue first to discuss your ideas.

-## Credits
-- _here's where any people who have contributed to this project are mentioned_
-- _as well as any other sources which deserve credit_

 ## Contact
 You can get in touch with me on LinkedIn [![LinkedIn Link](https://img.shields.io/badge/Connect-deepaksithu-blue.svg?logo=linkedin&longCache=true&style=social&label=Connect